Rasalp1/canvas-lm/PRIVACY_POLICY.md

-# Privacy Policy for Canvas LM
+# Privacy Policy for Canvs LM

 **Last Updated:** November 24, 2025
 **Effective Date:** November 24, 2025

 ## Introduction

-Canvas LM ("we", "our", or "us") is committed to protecting your privacy.
+Canvs LM ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Chrome extension and related services.

-By using Canvas LM, you agree to the collection and use of information in accordance with this policy.
+By using Canvs LM, you agree to the collection and use of information in accordance with this policy.

 ## Information We Collect